Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 - Trains.
 For substantial discounts on fares, you can apply for a senior railcard from the age of 60.

 - Taxis.
-When you consider how much you save on the costs of running a car, the occasional taxi suddenly doesn’t seem that expensive.
+When you consider how much you save on the costs of running a car, the occasional taxi doesn’t seem that expensive.

 - Get online.
 You don’t always need to visit the shops in person.
 You can do a lot of daily chores online, including food shopping and paying bills.